 Post-Development Process Costs

 Forrester research found that the average amount spent on developing an app was often just 35% of the true two-year development cost.
-If you’re having an app developed, you need to be prepared to commit budget to maintenance and any iterations wanted on the app.
+If you’re having an app developed, you need to be prepared to commit budget to app maintenance and any iterations wanted on the mobile app.